Sairyss/backend-best-practices/README.md

 ### Data Validation

 [Data validation](https://en.wikipedia.org/wiki/Data_validation) is critical for security of your API.
+You should validate all the input sent to your API.

 Below are some basic recommendations on what data should be validated: